 Last comes the liqueurs like brandy or orujo (moonshine-like liqueur distilled from grape skins often flavored with herbs or made into a creamy Bailey’s like liqueur).
 Your Spanish Christmas recipes are not complete without these sweet additions!

-For a Spanish dessert at your table, try:
+For a Spanish dessert at your table, try some of my favorites:

 An incredibly moist cake that would go perfectly with a post-lunch coffee.
 The olive oil in the recipe really comes through, meaning you should use the good stuff!